philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 ## Task #5: Add date filter

 Because number of visits continuously grows, users need a feature to filter the visits gallery.
 For example, the user may want to see only the future visits.
-In this task, you will add ability to show visits only after a date selected by the user.
+In this task, you will add the ability to show visits only after a date selected by the user.

 1. Select **BrowseScreen1**

-2. Select **Insert** menu at the top.
+2. Select **Insert** from the menu on the top line.

-3. Click **Input** and select **Date picker**.
+3. Select **Input** from the next line down and choose select **Date picker**.

 4. Using either keyboard or mouse, position the control below the search box.